 - a.
 QMHP: QMHPs may provide BST services. - b.
 QMHA: QMHAs may provide BST services under the Clinical Supervision of a QMHP. - c.
 QBA: QBAs may provide BST services under the Clinical Supervision of QMHP and the Direct Supervision of a QMHP or QMHA. - 3.
-Service Limitations: Up to 2 hours of BST services per day may be considered part of the notification process which requires notification to the QIO-like vendor prior to the services being delivered.
-BST services exceeding 2 hours per day must be prior authorized.
+Service Limitations: Up to 2 hours of BST services per day may be performed for all levels.
+BST services must be prior authorized.
 Prior authorizations may not exceed 90-day intervals.